Renovated, Old World Charm and close to the patrolled Surf beach

 ALL TARIFFS ARE LISTED,SEE BELOW

-This beautifully renovated three bedroom home features large decking area, air conditioning, electric heaters, ceiling fans, microwave, washing machine, T.V, DVD, outdoor setting for 8 and quality furnishings.
+This beautifully renovated three bedroom home features large decking area, split heating and cooling system and additional electric heaters, ceiling fans, microwave, washing machine, T.V, DVD, outdoor setting for 8 and quality furnishings.
 The property sleeps up to six people with two queen size beds and two king size singles.
 Please note that you must provide your own linen, doona's and pillows are provided.
 The back yard is fully fenced for young children and there is off street parking.

 PLEASE NOTE ALL PRICES ARE LISTED BELOW: for nightly, weekend and weekly rates refer to the end of this page.